ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The client MUST send this POST request to the /token endpoint over a secure channel that guarantees authentication, message integrity, and confidentiality (see {{secure-comm-as}}).
 When using this profile, it is RECOMMENDED to use CoAP, EDHOC, and OSCORE in order to reduce the number of libraries that C has to support.

+AUTH\_CRED\_C is specified in the "req_cnf" parameter {{RFC9201}} of the POST request, either transported by value or uniquely referred to.

+For AUTH_CRED_C, its authentication credential type MUST be one of those supported by EDHOC, e.g., CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+Consequently, the "req_cnf" parameter specifies a confirmation method suitable for the type of AUTH_CRED_C, e.g., "x5chain" or "x5t" when AUTH_CRED_C is an X.509 certificate transported by value or by reference, respectively.

+Note that EDHOC does not admit the use of naked COSE_Keys as authentication credentials.
+The closest admitted authentication credential type is a CCS containing a COSE_Key in a "cnf" claim and possibly other claims, which can be transported by value using the confirmation method "kccs".
+Therefore, the "req_cnf" parameter cannot specify the confirmation method "COSE_Key" (CBOR abbreviation: 1).

-An example of such a request is shown in {{token-request}}.
+An example of client-to-AS request is shown in {{token-request}}.
 In this example, C specifies its own authentication credential by reference, as the hash of an X.509 certificate carried in the "x5t" field of the "req\_cnf" parameter.

 ~~~~~~~~~~~~~~~~~~~~~~~
    Header: POST (Code=0.02)